rotemyohanan/time-machine/Docker/Docker.md

 instead of installing a Hypervisor, we install only 1 Operating system.
 On top of that we create 4 containers.
 The app is installed and running inside each one of the containers.
 This is lightweight than the VM and that enables more free space to the business

+Docker Containers are persistent by nature.
+  - Stop does not wipe the container data.
+  - Restarting a container brings its data back.

 ---
 Pros: